 5. Click the RUN button.
-Synplify compiles and synthesizes the design into an EDIF, .edn, file.
-Your EDIF netlist is then automatically translated by the software into an HDL netlist.
-The resulting edn and .vhd files are visible in the Files list, under Synthesis Files.
+Synplify compiles and synthesizes the design into an HDL netlist.
+The resulting .vm files are visible in the Files list, under Synthesis Files.

 Should any errors appear after you click the Run button, you can edit the file using the Synplify editor.
-Double-click the file name in the Synplify window showing the loaded design files.
+Doubleclick the file name in the Synplify window showing the loaded design files.
 Any changes you make are saved to your original design file in your project.